Ramapough Mountain Indians

-The Ramapough Mountain Indians (also spelled Ramapo) are a state-recognized tribe in New Jersey.
-They were previously known as the Ramapough Lenape Nation or Ramapough Lunaape Munsee Delaware Nation and may be known as the Ramapough Lenape Nation.

-They have approximately 5,000 members who primarily live around the Ramapo Mountains of Bergen and Passaic counties in northern New Jersey and Rockland County in southern New York, about 25 miles (40 km) from New York City.
+The Ramapough Mountain Indians (also spelled Ramapo), known also as the Ramapough Lenape Nation or Ramapough Lunaape Munsee Delaware Nation or Ramapo Mountain people, are a New Jersey state-recognized tribe based in Mahwah.
+They have approximately 5,000 members living in and around the Ramapo Mountains of Bergen and Passaic counties in northern New Jersey and Rockland County in southern New York, about 25 miles (40 km) from New York City.